orcaplus/memefitod/README.md

 ## License
 This project is licensed under the `MIT License` - see the LICENSE file for details.

-## Contact
-For any questions or issues, please open an issue on GitHub or contact me at [ https://t.me/itsjaw_real ]..

 ## Thanks to
 Adearmanwijaya - https://github.com/orcaplus